Terms & Conditions

 - “Business Day” means a day (not being a Saturday, Sunday or public holiday in that place) on which Payright are open for business in Victoria.

 - “Continuing Credit Contract” means the contract between you and Payright in relation to the provision of and access to the BNPL Product.

 - “Credit Act” means the National Consumer Credit Protection Act 2009 and accompanying Regulations.

 - “Credit Limit” means the maximum credit available under the Continuing Credit Contract.

 - “Credit and Repayment Schedule” means the schedule prepared in connection with a BNPL Application in accordance with the Terms and Conditions in relation to a purchase from a Participating Merchant using the Continuing Credit Contract.
 The terms relating to each Credit and Repayment Schedule may also be referred to as a “plan”.

 - “Default Notice” means the written notice provided to you by Payright notifying you that you are in default of your Continuing Credit Contract, setting out the particulars of the default and advising you on the means to rectify the default (if available).

 - “Enforcement Fee” means each enforcement fee payable under clause 10, in the amount set out in the Credit and Repayment Schedule and published on Payright’s website (if applicable).

 - “ePayments Code” means the voluntary code of practice regulating electronic payments effective from 29 March 2016.

-- “Late Payment Notice” means a notice provided to you by Payright if you fail to make a payment by the due date for that payment.
+- “Late Payment Notice” means a notice provided to you by Payright if you fail to make a payment under the Continuing Credit Contract by the due date for that payment.

-- “Participating Merchant” means an entity that will accept payment for goods and services by applying your Payright Account.
+- “Participating Merchant” means an entity that will accept payment for goods and services by applying credit from a Payright Product.

-- “Regular Payment” means a scheduled regular payment due under a Credit and Repayment Schedule.
+- “Regular Payment” means a scheduled regular payment due under a Continuing Credit Contract.

 - “Terms and Conditions” means these terms and conditions.